 1. Competition for water, nutrients, and sunlight

-Agroforestry systems involve multiple plant species growing together, leading to competition for essential resources such as water, nutrients, and sunlight (Fahad et.al., 2022).
-Trees with extensive root systems may outcompete crops for soil moisture, particularly in regions with low rainfall.
+Agroforestry systems involve multiple plant species growing together, leading to competition for essential resources such as water, nutrients, and sunlight (Fahad etal., 2022).
+Trees with extensive root systems may compete crops for soil moisture, particularly in regions with low rainfall.
 Research shows that in semi-arid areas, agroforestry systems can reduce soil moisture availability for shallow-rooted crops by up to 30%.
 Competition for nutrients is another concern, especially when non-leguminous tree species are used.
 Some trees extract large amounts of nitrogen and phosphorus from the soil, potentially reducing the nutrient supply available for companion crops.
 Proper species selection and spacing are critical to mitigating these challenges.
 Studies suggest that integrating nitrogen-fixing trees such as Gliricidia sepium or Faidherbia albida can improve soil fertility while minimizing resource competition.

 2. Complexity in management and knowledge requirements

 Unlike monoculture farming, agroforestry requires knowledge of multiple plant species, their interactions, and long-term management strategies.
-Farmers must understand tree-crop-livestock interactions, pruning techniques, and optimal planting densities to maximize productivity while minimizing competition (Kuria et.al., 2014).
+Farmers must understand tree-crop-livestock interactions, pruning techniques, and optimal planting densities to maximize productivity while minimizing competition (Kuria etal., 2014).
 Managing agroforestry plots can also be labor-intensive, requiring more effort in tree maintenance, harvesting, and processing of diversified products.
 A study in Latin America found that agroforestry farmers spent 20–30% more time on farm management compared to conventional farmers, which can discourage adoption among smallholders with limited labor resources.

 3. Risks associated with pests and diseases

-Agroforestry introduces multiple plant species into a single system, which can increase the risk of pest outbreaks if not properly managed (Altieri et.al., 2008).
+Agroforestry introduces multiple plant species into a single system, which can increase the risk of pest outbreaks if not properly managed (Altieri etal., 2008).
 Certain tree species attract pests that can spill over to crops, affecting yields.
-For example, in cocoa agroforestry systems, shade trees can harbor fungal pathogens that reduce cocoa pod production.
+For example, in cocoa agroforestry systems, shade trees can harbour fungal pathogens that reduce cocoa pod production.
 Conversely, agroforestry can also enhance biological pest control by increasing populations of natural predators such as birds, spiders, and predatory insects.
 Research indicates that well-designed agroforestry systems reduce the incidence of crop diseases by up to 30% due to improved microclimatic conditions and increased biodiversity.

 C. Strategies for Overcoming Challenges